navikt/syfopartnerinfo/README.md

 * Joakim Kartveit, `joakim.kartveit@nav.no`

 ### For NAV employees
-We are available at the Slack channel #team-sykemelding
+We are available at the Slack channel #team-sykmelding